|Cleft lip and palate|

 In most cases the exact cause is unknown, but it's thought to be a combination of genetic (internal) and environmental (external) factors.

-Research indicates that the genes a child inherits from their parents make them more vulnerable to developing a cleft lip or palate.
+Research indicates that the genes a child inherits from their parents occasionally makes them more vulnerable to developing a cleft lip or palate.
 A number of genes have been identified that may be responsible.

 Environmental risk factors